 Dealing with the grief of losing someone to cardiovascular disease (CVD)

-I’m not one for remembering anniversaries of people’s deaths.
+I’ve never been one for remembering anniversaries of people’s deaths.

 Growing up I used to think that remembering and ruminating on when people had died meant people weren’t moving on with their lives and I couldn’t quite understand why people would want to do that.